 - State precisely which aspect(s) of the article your analysis will address and precisely what you intend to accomplish.
 This is something like a thesis statement.
 This must not be a vague statement like “I will evaluate the author’s views…” or “I will show where I agree and where I disagree….”.
 Rather, it must be a very specific and concise statement of the case you intend to make, and the basic considerations you intend to employ in making it.
 (You will probably find it impossible to write this section before your analysis has gone through the rough draft phase.)

 Avoid lengthy or dramatic introductions, especially if they insult the discipline.
-For example, do not write: “From the dawn of time, philosophers have debated the free will problem, and it will never ever be resolved, even though philosophers will continue blathering on about it forever.”
+For example, it’s not a good idea to write: “From the dawn of time, philosophers have debated the free will problem, and it will never ever be resolved, even though philosophers will continue blathering on about it forever.”

 The basic rules for constructing an exposition are as follows: